Expert guide: what to do in Colima, Mexico

 La Piedra Lisa: This is a popular park in Colima with green spaces to enjoy and a big playground for kids.

-Where to Eat in Colima City?
+Where to eat in Colima City?

-We ate a sum total of one meal in Colima City so I’m not really in any position to yell and claim I know a ton but we did very much enjoy the meal we ate in El Charco de la Higuera.
+We ate a sum total of one meal in Colima City so I’m not really in any position to claim I know a ton but we did very much enjoy the meal we ate in El Charco de la Higuera.
 The food was great and the staff were very friendly and kind.
 If you’re heading into Colima City I highly recommend stopping to taste the local cuisine.

 Visit the Volcán de Colima